gradle/gradle/design-docs/jdk9-support.md

 - Consuming source is recompiled when API class is changed.
 - Consuming source is not recompiled when implementation class changes in an incompatible way.

+## Story: Allow generation of public API jars

+Given a set of source classes and a list of packages, generate a jar that only contains the public members of the source classes that belong to those packages.
+A stub class contains only the public members of the source class required at compile time.
+Method bodies should throw an `UnsupportedOperationException`.
+Should consider `java.*` as allowed packages.

+### Test cases

+- Jar contains:
+    - public or protected elements
+    - public super types
+- Jar should not contain:
+    - debug attributes
+    - source location annotations
+    - package private classes
+- Trying to use the API jar at runtime throws `UnsupportedOperationException`
+- Public constants have the same value in stubs and implementation.
+- Throws an error if a public member references a class which is not part of the public API

 ## Story: Consuming Java source is not recompiled when API of library has not changed

 AKA API classes can reference implementation classes of the same library.

-- Generate stub classes in the API jar.
+- Generate stub classes in the API jar using the public API jar generator.
-- A stub class contains only the public members of the source class required at compile time:
-    - Only public or protected elements
-    - Only public super types
-    - Method bodies should throw an `UnsupportedOperationException`
-    - No debug attributes
-    - No source annotations
 - Generate stub API jar for all libraries, regardless of whether the library declares its API or not (a library always has an API).
 - Generation task should be incremental.

-TBD - split up stub generation into several stories?
-TBD - fail or warn when API class references implementation class in some way that cannot be stubbed, eg extends implementation class or throws checked implementation exception or referenced from public method signature?

 ### Test cases